caseyg/awesome/TOPICS.md

 *   [huridocs/uwazi](https://github.com/huridocs/uwazi) - Uwazi is a web-based, open-source solution for building and sharing document collections

+## developer-tools

+*   [DocumindHQ/documind](https://github.com/DocumindHQ/documind) - Open-source platform for extracting structured data from documents using AI.

+*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

+*   [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Agents with memory, knowledge, tools and reasoning.
+Chat with them using a beautiful Agent UI.

+*   [lost-pixel/lost-pixel](https://github.com/lost-pixel/lost-pixel) - Open source alternative to Percy, Chromatic, Applitools.

+*   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.

+*   [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
+Integrates with 25+ databases and any API.

 ## document-extraction

 *   [DocumindHQ/documind](https://github.com/DocumindHQ/documind) - Open-source platform for extracting structured data from documents using AI.